sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 VM 2, VM 3 and the private links belongs to the Subnet 3: `10.1.3.0/24`.

-The traffic to private links and VMs can be direted to a firewall by adding the entry shown below to the routing table.
+The traffic to private links and VMs can be directed to a firewall by adding the entry shown below to the routing table.

 ```